She's been two for a whole week, so we thought it was time to have another owl party!

 |Open to show all the different pages|

-The back cover had a photo of Iris that I used the new "pencil sketch" feature in Picasa to create.
+The back cover had a photo of Little Sister that I used the new "pencil sketch" feature in Picasa to create.
 I have done something similar using photoshop before, but it took forever!
 Granted, the background hasn't been whited out here, but this was so quick.
 I could feasibly reopen this image in Photoshop and finish the job there--I still think this would save me a lot of time.

 We traced a bottle top on cardstock to make the eyes, then the kids colored pupils on them.